antonioiuliano2/EDER-VIANN/README.md

 5) cd ..

 6) tmux
-    --
-   please note the number of lxplus machine at which tmux session is logged in)
+   please note the number of lxplus machine at which tmux session is logged in

 7) kinit your<username>@CERN.CH -l 24h00m